 - Limited free sessions

 Othership is a breathwork-specific app that promotes both daily and weekly practices.
 Its sessions range from 3 minutes to an hour.
 If you’ve never practiced breathwork before, you may find this app to be a bit too advanced for you; some of the sessions require minute-long breath holds.
 However, the variety of sessions offered on Othership was the best of the bunch.
 There are a few free session options, but you’ll need the full membership to get access to the extensive library.
 Upon logging in, you can pick your path: Up (for energizing practices), Down (for relaxing practices) and All Around (for longer sessions of up to an hour that include education as well as breathwork).
-Our favorite sessions focused on gratitude, rescue breathing during times of stress, and sleepy-time body scans.
+The best sessions focused on gratitude, rescue breathing during times of stress, and sleepy-time body scans.
 The sessions are led by well-trained meditation and breathwork instructors (though again, there’s no specific certification for this process, so it’s tough to vet).
 We found the navigation of the app and language of the sessions to be easy to follow.
 This app was one of the most habit-forming apps we tested, too; during moments of stress or dragging energy, we reached for Othership more than the rest.

 What Is Breathwork?

 Breathwork is a process defined as teaching people to “breathe well.”
 This means adjusting your breath so it takes a horizontal form in the chest—diaphragmatic or “belly” breathing—rather than a vertical form, known as shallow or chest breathing.
 It may transform breathing in day-to-day life or provide assistance during periods of stress or anxiety.
-It takes many forms, including holotropic breathwork, rebirth, and conscious connected breathing.
+It takes many forms, including holotropic breathwork, somatic breathwork, rebirth, and conscious connected breathing.

 Learning to enhance your breathing could be a sneaky health hack, according to Dr. Belisa Vranich, a clinical psychologist, author and the founder of The Breathing Class.
 “If you have acid reflux, Annals of Palliative Medicine “The effect of breathing exercises on patients with GERD: a meta-analysis” View Source ,” she says.
 “If you can’t sleep at night, WebMD “Breathing Techniques for Sleep” View Source .
 And if you’re an athlete who wants to improve endurance, it can help with that!”

-Diaphragmatic breathing has been Frontiers in Psychology “The Effect of Diaphragmatic Breathing on Attention, Negative Affect and Stress in Healthy Adults” View Source to help improve attention, physical, and mental health.
+Diaphragmatic breathing has been Frontiers in Psychology “The Effect of Diaphragmatic Breathing on Attention, Negative Affect and Stress in Healthy Adults” View Source to help improve attention and physical and mental health.
 Short sessions of slow, regular breathing (10 minutes daily) may help effectively Journal of Human Hypertension “Breathing-control lowers blood pressure” View Source .
 “Screens have made our breath smaller,” Vranich says.
 “We sit in front of screens so often and the size of our breath is dictated by the screen, by small and fast movements, which puts us in a heightened state of stress.
 Our eyes are on a short, predatory wavelength.
 Breathwork can help get us out of this stress pattern.”

 This is often referred to as “screen apnea,” a somewhat pop psychology-esque term that hasn’t been studied in official literature.

-Still, breathwork is often introduced into Journal of Mental Health Counseling “A Practitioner's Guide to Breathwork in Clinical Mental Health Counseling” View Source because it brings the body out of sympathetic (fight or flight) mode and into a more calm state.
+Breathwork is often introduced into Journal of Mental Health Counseling “A Practitioner's Guide to Breathwork in Clinical Mental Health Counseling” View Source because it brings the body out of sympathetic (fight or flight) mode and into a more calm state.
 Journal of Psychadelic Studies “An experience with Holotropic Breathwork is associated with improvement in non-judgement and satisfaction with life while reducing symptoms of stress in a Czech-speaking population” View Source can also promote non-judgement, reduce stress, and help people become more satisfied with their lives.
 And Journal of Spirituality in Mental Health “Identifying alternative mental health interventions: a systematic review of randomized controlled trials of chanting and breathwork” View Source combined with chanting things like American Journal of Psychiatry “Individual Treatment of Posttraumatic Stress Disorder Using Mantram Repetition: A Randomized Clinical Trial” View Source (or simply the word “ ResearchGate “Chanting Meditation Improves Mood and Social Cohesion” View Source ”) may help alleviate depression, stress, and symptoms of PTSD.

-Our Rating: Healthy
+The Nessie Rating: Healthy

 How To Start Breathwork